-Rather than putting all our resources and funds into making sure there is adequate drinking water with no parasitic worms, right?
-It seems to be only a temporary fix that - yes is awesome because it's saving lives - but at the same time it's not solving the problem.
+Rather than putting all our resources and funds into making sure there is adequate drinking water with no parasitic worms.
+It seems to be only a temporary fix that, yes is awesome because it saves lives, but at the same time is not solving the problem.

-I often think about this with ostensibly "underdeveloped" countries.
-(I'd like to have a word with the economist or political psychologist who pushed this term.)
-The only lasting solution would be for us to, A: Stop allowing our corporations to pursue their resources.
-And B: Encourage discussion of their ancient farming methods that were lost while generations went through trauma that imperialism inflicted on them.
-Let them use their land to become self-sustaining again.
-It's in their history.
+Regarding these ostensibly "underdeveloped" countries, it seems the only lasting solution would be for us to, A: Stop allowing our corporations to pursue their resources, and B: Promote discussion of ancient farming methods that were lost while generations went through trauma that imperialism inflicted on them.
+We should help them use their land to become self-sustaining again: it's in their history.
 We all heard the quote as kids, "Give a man a fish, he'll eat for a day.
 Teach a man to fish, he'll eat for a lifetime."
-Let's remember it.

 Awesome, I'm hopeful it will.
-So you've done quite a bit of traveling.
+You've done quite a bit of traveling.
 That was Haiti, right after you finished university.
-Have other trips helped put the theories from your degree into practise the same way Haiti had?
+Have other trips helped put the theories from your degree into practise the same way Haiti did?

 Every travel experience I've ever had (as I'm sure is the same for you) has been such a world forming experience.
 Observing the built environment, public space, the food and the lifestyles of local people, have always enriched my understanding of public health, wellness, and ecology.